 - HAM (Hybrid Annuity Model): In India, the HAM is a mix of BOT Annuity and EPC models.
 As per the design, the government will contribute a certain load of the expenses of the project for a specific period through annual payouts (annuity) while the remaining payment will be made on the basis of the assets created and the performance of the developer.
 There is no toll right for the developer.
 Under HAM, Revenue collection would be the responsibility of the government or government assigned entity.

-In the Union Budget of 2020, the Government has given a massive push to the infrastructure sector by allocating about ₹1,69,637 crore towards the enhancement of the transport infrastructure.
-Private sector is emerging as a key player across various infrastructure segments, ranging from roads and communications to power and airports.
-Private investment into physical and social infrastructure is key to putting India in a high growth trajectory, driving towards achieving the USD 5 trillion goal by 2025.
+Future of Infrastructure SectorIn the Union Budget of 2021, the Government has clearly prioritised infrastructure development and has accordingly given a massive push to the infrastructure sector by allocating in excess of ₹5,54,000 crore towards the capital expenditure of various infrastructure across the country.
+Of this, the govt has committed about ₹1,97,000 crore under various Product-Linked Incentive (PLI) schemes over the next 5 years starting in FY 2021-22.
+The National Infrastructure Pipeline (NIP) which was announced in December 2019 is the first-of-its-kind, whole-of-government exercise ever undertaken by the Govt.
+The NIP was launched with 6,835 projects; the project pipeline has now expanded to 7,400 projects.
+Around 217 projects worth ₹1,10,000 crore under some key infrastructure Ministries have been completed.To assist with the financing of the infrastructure projects, the FM also proposed the setting up of a Development Financial Institution (DFI) and a sum of ₹20,000 crore has been earmarked for the same with the aim of increasing the capital to about ₹5,00,000 crore in three-years’ time.Private sector is emerging as a key player across various infrastructure segments, ranging from roads and communications to power and airports.
+Private investment into physical and social infrastructure is key to putting India in a high growth trajectory, driving towards achieving the US$5 trillion goal by 2025.
 The core infrastructure industries include coal, crude oil, natural gas, refinery products, fertilizers, steel, cement and electricity.

 - Assess the debt levels if any held with these companies as infrastructure development is highly capital intensive and requires constant capital infusion from time to time.
 Investors can assess the same using ratios such as debt-equity and debt to EBITDA to determine the debt level and the company’s ability to service the same.